AstroLexandre/IsochroneSymplecticIntegrator_QuickExample/README.md

 Distributed under the **MIT License**.
 See `LICENSE.txt` for more details.

 # Attribution
 This example is meant for educational purposes, but you are free to reuse, modify, or incorporate it into your own projects, provided that proper credit is given.

-Please cite the following DOI: [10.1051/0004-6361/202553886](https://ui.adsabs.harvard.edu/abs/2025A%26A...697A.106B/exportcitation).
+Please cite the following references: DOI [10.1051/0004-6361/202553886](https://ui.adsabs.harvard.edu/abs/2025A%26A...697A.106B/exportcitation) and Bibcode [2026ascl.soft04002B](https://ui.adsabs.harvard.edu/abs/2026ascl.soft04002B/exportcitation).

 # Contact
 Email: Alexandre.Bougakov@obspm.fr